-- Trend Charts: Interactive trend charts show (i) the share of voice, a comparative measure of attention based on the relative number of mentions, (ii) the weekly frequency of selected topics in the specified time interval, (iii) the average sentiment regarding these topics, and (iv) the level of disagreement, measuring how strongly the sentiment regarding this topic fluctuates.
+- Trend Charts.
+Interactive trend charts show (i) the share of voice, a comparative measure of attention based on the relative number of mentions, (ii) the frequency of selected topics in the specified time interval, (iii) the average sentiment regarding these topics, and (iv) the level of disagreement, measuring how strongly the sentiment regarding this topic fluctuates.
 Setting a moving average dampens the impact of short-term fluctuations and highlights longer-term trends.

-- Associated Terms: The lower left view of the dashboard displays a list of top associations with the search term, based on the selected source and time interval.
+- Associated Terms.
+The lower left view of the dashboard displays a list of top associations with the search term, based on the selected source and time interval.
 Similar to the topic management section, the associated terms can be shown in the trend chart and used to trigger full-text searches.

 Users can adjust the time interval (default: two months) and access historic data using the date selector.
 This is a global setting that not only affects the trend chart, but also limits search queries and dynamic visualizations to the chosen time interval.
 The interval can be specified by choosing a “from” and “to” date, or selecting the past [n] weeks or months.

-The maps on the right side of the dashboard help to access the underlying knowledge base.
+The visualizations on the right side of the dashboard help to explore the underlying knowledge base.
 Clicking on the ‘maximize’ button increases the size of a map and adapts the displayed content.
 Clicking on the ‘popup’ button opens the map in a separate browser window and allows using the system in multiple-screen configurations.
 Users can switch maps on and off via the “Visualizations” menu, and re-arrange the layout by dragging them to the desired position.